Looking Right is Sometimes Right: Investigating the Capabilities of Decoder-only LLMs for Sequence Labeling: Introduction

-Nevertheless, there is still considerable room for improvement, even for the largest decoder models, such as ChatGPT, which falls far behind SOTA results on fundamental NLU tasks.
+Despite LLMs' good performance on NLU tasks, there is still considerable room for improvement, even for the largest decoder models, such as ChatGPT, which fall far behind SOTA results on fundamental NLP tasks.
 This holds particularly for information extraction (IE) tasks \citep{han2023information}, such as named entity recognition (NER), aspect-based sentiment analysis (ABSA), and event extraction (EE).
-These tasks are often cast as sequence labeling (token classification) tasks, and tackling sequence labeling (SL) by prompting LLMs has been proven quite difficult \citep{wang2023gpt}.
-However, it is unclear whether the subpar performance of LLMs on SL tasks is their innate limitation or if it can be remedied.
-As the community stopped scaling up encoders, LLMs are solidifying their position as the de facto standard in the field.
-Thus, improving the SL performance of LLMs stands as the sole viable option.
+These tasks are often formulated as sequence labeling (SL), and tackling SL by prompting LLMs proved quite difficult \citep{wang2023gpt}.
+However, it is unclear how exactly and to what extent the subpar performance of LLMs on SL tasks can be remedied.\footnote{ {Although LLMs can solve many NLU tasks, including, but not limited to, IE tasks used for the knowledge base population, they have their limitations.
+We still need specialized methods for SL-based IE where we want to identify and count information elements in the text.
+This is especially useful for computational social science applications.}} As the community stopped scaling up encoders, LLMs are solidifying their position as the field's de facto standard.
+Thus, improving LLMs' SL performance is the sole viable option.

-While an investigation of LLM capabilities for SL has practical merit, the challenge is that many LLMs are locked behind paywalls, and their weights are not publicly accessible.
-Fortunately, the community has been training and publicly releasing LLMs with multiple billions of parameters, such as Llama2 \citep{touvron2023llama}, Mistral \citep{jiang2023mistral}, and OPT \citep{zhang2022opt}.
-Leveraging parameter-efficient fine-tuning techniques and quantization, including QLoRA \citep{dettmers2023qlora}, facilitates experimentation with fine-tuning these models on task-specific data.
-These strategies allow leveraging ``open'' LLM's hidden states for task-specific classifiers, enabling fine-tuning on consumer-grade hardware with comparable or better performance than full fine-tuning.
+Although many SOTA LLMs are accessible only through paywalls, the community has responded by training and publicly releasing open LLMs with multiple billions of parameters, such as Llama2 \citep{touvron2023llama}, Mistral \citep{jiang2023mistral}, and OPT \citep{zhang2022opt}.
+Parameter-efficient fine-tuning (PEFT) techniques and quantization, including QLoRA \citep{dettmers2023qlora}, facilitate experimentation with fine-tuning these models on task-specific data.
+These strategies allow leveraging open LLMs' hidden states for task-specific classifiers, enabling fine-tuning on consumer-grade hardware with comparable or better performance than full fine-tuning.